Child Pornography Lawyer in Seattle

 GET THE RIGHT HELP FAST

 Child abuse, abused children, and neglected children are a tragic problem in our world and a priority for law enforcement.
 Child pornography is one of the most heinous types of abuse.
-A child pornography charge can ruin your life unless you get the right help fast from the right criminal defense attorney.
-Experienced Seattle criminal defense attorney Kevin Trombold and his legal staff work swiftly and aggressively to investigate cases and protect the rights of clients.
-With over twenty years of experience and a reputation for legal excellence respected by Seattle-area judges, prosecutors, and peers, defense attorney Kevin Trombold routinely wins not guilty verdicts, dismissals, and reduced charges.
-If you are charged with child pornography in or near the Seattle area, contact the Law Offices of Kevin Trombold by calling 206-382-9200 as quickly as possible for a no-cost initial consultation.
+A child pornography charge can ruin your reputation and your life, which is why you need the correct criminal defense attorney to help you promptly.
+With over two decades reputation and experience for legal excellence respected by Seattle-area judges, peers, and prosecutors, defense attorney Kevin Trombold routinely wins not guilty verdicts, dismissals, and reduced charges.
+If you receive a charge with child pornography around the Seattle area, contact us at the Law Offices of Kevin Trombold by calling us at 206-590-7667.